 Following graduation from Harvard Law School he clerked with the Supreme Judicial Court of Massachusetts.
-Attorney Fishman then joined Sullivan & Cromwell in New York City, where he practiced corporate and commercial litigation until 1978.
+Mark then joined Sullivan & Cromwell in New York City, where he practiced corporate and commercial litigation until 1978.
 He began practicing law in Connecticut shortly thereafter, placing greater emphasis on bankruptcy law and related matters.

 - American Bankruptcy Institute

 - Advisory Committee to State Law Revision Commission on Repeal of Article 6 of the Uniform Commercial Code, 1990

 - Commercial Law & Bankruptcy Executive Committee, Member, 1998-present

 - Greater Bridgeport Bar Association, Commercial Law Committee, Chairman, 1997-1998

 - Regional Bar Association Bankruptcy Committee, Co-Chairman, 2002-2003

 Honors & Awards

 - Martindale-Hubbell AV Preeminent

 - Connecticut Super Lawyers 2008-2010